The people most impacted by

 The Sign-In Project closes that gap.In partnership with community volunteers, the Sign-In Project enables incarcerated advocates to formally register pro, neutral, or con positions on priority bills through Washington's official legislative sign-in system.

-Because people in prison lack internet access, trained community volunteers enter sign-ins on the Legislature's website on their behalf, creating a measurable, high-volume show of constituent engagement that decision-makers can see firsthand.
+Because people in prison lack internet access, trained community volunteers enter sign-ins on their behalf on the Legislature's website, creating a measurable, high-volume show of constituent engagement that decision-makers can see firsthand.

-At full reach, the Sign-In Project could make the voices of all 14,000+ people currently incarcerated in Washington, disproportionately Black, Indigenous, and people of color, visible and countable in the official legislative record.
+At full reach, the Sign-In Project has the potential to make the voices of all 14,000+ people currently incarcerated in Washington visible and countable in the official legislative record.

 SURVIVORS FOR